Moose in Edmonton

 “Picture Edmonton bisected diagonally northwest to southeast by the North Saskatchewan River Valley.
 In the warmer months it’s productive riparian habitat for moose, white-tail deer and mule deer.
 But to survive in winter they need access to coniferous upland habitat.”

-A developer first approached Sierra Club to review its plans in 2009.
+A developer first approached Sierra Club Canada to review its plans in 2009.

 “The gravel road to the Big Lake development area was going to become a four-lane arterial roadway,” says Charlie.
 “Without a wildlife underpass, the potential for vehicular collisions was great.”